 When the SPF computation determines there is more than one primary next-hop for a prefix, it will not program any LFA next-hop in RTM.
 Thus, the IP prefix will resolve to the multiple equal-cost primary next-hops that provide the required protection.

-The no form of this command disables the IP FRR feature on the system mc-maximum-routes
+The no form of this command disables the IP FRR feature on the system mc-maximum-routes no mc-maximum-routes

 Default no ip-fast-reroute